 Rent From a Private Owner

 Similar to vacation rentals, you can rent studios, apartments, condos, and houses from private owners on the same Airbnb and Vrbo apps.
 You can sometimes find cheaper options if you are open to sharing space.
-Some private owners open up their basements or guest houses to visitors.
-This is another great option for fully-furnished travel nurse housing.
-You can also peruse Craigslist for posts from landlords or individuals subletting their apartments.
+Some private owners open up their basements or guesthouses to visitors.
+HomeStay.com is a great resource to use if you are open to home sharing.
+You can also pursue Craigslist for posts from landlords or individuals subletting their apartments.

 Stay at an Extended Stay Hotel